wesleymiles/striped-down/one-week-logo/index.md

   ## Schedule a quick call

+  Let’s chat!
 If it’s a fit, I’ll send you a form.
 Take your time to fill it out with your vision and goals for the logo.

   <div class="button">
     <a href="https://calendly.com/vermont-logo/30min?month=2023-11">Schedule a no-pressure, informational 15 minute call</a>